madskristensen/JSON-Intellisense/README.md

 JSON extension for Visual Studio
 =================

-NPM and Bower package Intellisense directly in the Visual Studio JSON editor
+NPM and Bower package Intellisense directly in the Visual Studio JSON editor.

+__Note__ This extension requires VS2013 Update 3 RTM, which is yet to be released.

 ### Intellisense
 Live search results from both NPM and Bower show up in Intellisense